Nano Banana ProPrompting Guide

 Subject: Instead of "a woman," say "a sophisticated elderly woman wearing a vintage chanel-style suit."

-Materiality: Describe textures.
-"Matte finish," "brushed steel," "soft velvet," "crumpled paper."
+Materiality: Describe textures like "Matte finish," "brushed steel," or "crumpled paper."

 Because the model "thinks," giving it context helps it make logical artistic decisions.

-Example: "Create an image of a sandwich for a Brazilian high-end gourmet cookbook."
-(The model will infer professional plating, shallow depth of field, and perfect lighting).
+"Create an image of a sandwich for a Brazilian high-end gourmet cookbook."

 Nano-Banana Pro has SOTA capabilities for rendering legible, stylized text and synthesizing complex information into visual formats.